Keeping Nurses in Beaufort, Jasper, and Hampton Counties

 Since the curriculum for BSN graduates is broader – they have a greater knowledge of nursing, and readiness for graduate study or advanced practice nursing.

 ADNs and BSNs directly impact nearly every aspect of our healthcare system.
-Our goal is to attract and retain locally employed graduates so that no element of Beaufort and Jasper County’s healthcare system suffers.
+Our goal is to attract and retain locally employed graduates so that no element of Beaufort, Jasper, and Hampton county’s healthcare system suffers.

 SCNRI Supporters